Daydream Believer: Background

-John Stewart wrote "Daydream Believer" as the third in a trilogy of songs about suburban life, recalling: "I remember going to bed thinking, 'What a wasted day – all I've done is daydream.'
+John Stewart wrote "Daydream Believer" as the third in a trilogy of songs about suburban life.
+He recalled: "I remember going to bed thinking, 'What a wasted day – all I've done is daydream.'
 And from there I wrote the whole song.
 I never thought it was one of my best songs.
 Not at all".

 The song was turned down by We Five and Spanky and Our Gang.
 While attending a party at Hoyt Axton's home in Hollywood's Laurel Canyon, producer Chip Douglas told Stewart that he was now producing the Monkees and asked if Stewart had any songs that might work for the group.
-Stewart offered "Daydream Believer."
+Stewart offered "Daydream Believer".
 The song was recorded during the sessions for the Monkees' 1967 album Pisces, Aquarius, Capricorn & Jones Ltd., but was ultimately included on their 1968 album The Birds, The Bees & the Monkees.
 All four Monkees appear on the track; in addition to the lead vocals by Jones, Michael Nesmith plays lead guitar, Peter Tork plays piano and Micky Dolenz sings backing vocals.
 Tork created the piano introduction, and the orchestral arrangement was created by jazz trumpeter and composer Shorty Rogers.

 Jones said he had been "pissed off" recording the song, with his lead vocal showing a hint of annoyance at the ongoing takes.